All Episodes

 They never gave up.

-It started on July 5th, 2016, when Christopher Steele, who composed the dossier, first met with Comey's FBI, and they leaked for more than a year thereafter.
+It started on July 5th, 2016, when Christopher Steele, who composed the dossier, first met with Comey's FBI and they leaked for more than a year thereafter.

-And the leaking continues still, and now we know why.
+And the leaking continues still.

-Uh Christopher Ray of the FBI, the director there, as well as Rod Rosenstein of the DOJ, has been obstructing uh this information from Congress because they know what they did was wrong and illegal, and this is a classic cover-up.
+And now we know why Christopher Wray of the FBI, the director there, as well as Rod Rosenstein of the DOJ, has been obstructing this information from Congress because they know what they did was wrong and illegal.

 Those guys need to go.